pierrediedhiou/cybersecurity-journey/glossary.md

 - **Proxy** — In Burp Suite, an intercepting proxy that sits between the browser and web server, capturing and allowing modification of all HTTP/HTTPS traffic
+- **PHP Shell** — A web shell payload written in PHP that uses functions like exec, shell_exec, system, passthru and popen to execute commands remotely through a TCP connection
 ## Q
 - **Query String** — The part of a URL starting with ? that sends parameters to the server (ex: ?search=hacking).
 Can be exploited